 What is a foreword?

-A foreword is a piece of writing that serves to introduce the reader to the author and the book, usually written by someone who is not the author or an editor of the book.
+A foreword is a piece of writing that serves to introduce the reader to the author and the book and is included in the front matter.
+They are usually written by someone who is not the author or editor of the book.
 They can also serve as a sort of endorsement for the book.

 If the author does write this section, it might be to explain how the book came to be, or their connection between the work and themselves—like Stephen King often does for his novels.